state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 ###Step 7

-Next, install GeoNode and the custom components, such as MapLoom.
-This step will take the most time to execute, at least 5 minutes... even on m3.xlarge AWS instances.
+Finally, we can now provision our instance.
+This will install all the custom ROGUE componenets and will take the most time to execute, at least 5 minutes... even on m3.xlarge AWS instances.
 Chef will download and install all remaining dependencies before installing GeoNode itself.

 Do **not** forget to include the fully qualified domain name (including subdomains) for the **fqdn** parameter, such as hiu-maps.net or example.com.
 Do **not** include a port, protocol, or context path.

 ```
-cybergis-script-init-rogue.sh prod geonode <fqdn>
+cybergis-script-init-rogue.sh provision
 ```

 After installation is complete, go to your GeoNode in a browser to confirm it installed properly.
 The default user and password is admin and admin.
 If installation was successful, continue to install baseline servers and remotes.